 Financial wellness is having an understanding of your financial situation and managing finances in such a way that you are prepared for financial challenges and changes.
 Maintaining that balance consists of being comfortable with where your money comes from and where it is going.

-73.3% of UC students reportedly always or sometimes feel stressed out because of their financial situation.
+According to the 2014 National Student Financial Wellness Survey, 76.1% of UC students reported feeling stressed about their personal finances.
 Going to college is usually the first experience in becoming financially independent.
 To be financially successful after college, it is important to be educated about finances.

 - Track all your expenses for 1 month